 Known for her expressiveness as a performer, Jennifer focuses on engaging audiences with concert experiences that resonate in the imagination.
 Her clear diction and sensitive interpretations allow audiences to engage with the text, helping listeners connect to their past, present, and future shared humanity.

-Ms. Piazza-Pick has premiered works by Liam Wade, James MacMillan, Eric Whitacre, Kevin Salfen, Cherise Leiter, Ashi Day, and Dannielle McBryan, including settings of poetry by San Antonio’s poet laureate, Camen Tafolla.
+Dr. Piazza-Pick has premiered works by Liam Wade, James MacMillan, Eric Whitacre, Kevin Salfen, Cherise Leiter, Ashi Day, Diana Rosenblum, and Dannielle McBryan, including settings of poetry by San Antonio’s poet laureate, Camen Tafolla.
 Jennifer’s musical curiosity has led to research on women composers, which has been presented at the International Music by Women Festival, Darkwater Women in Music Festival, and the Women Composers Festival of Hartford.

 Collaborating with other artists is another of Jennifer’s passions.
-She has performed with Alamo City Ballet and the Richmond Ballet, as well as with dancers and poets for individual projects.
-She regularly performs vocal chamber music with various instruments, especially works for soprano and clarinet duo with her chamber ensemble, Whistling Hens.
+She has performed with Alamo City Ballet and the Richmond Ballet, as well as with dancers and poets for individual projects, including Maryland's Poet Laureate Grace Cavalieri.
+She regularly performs vocal chamber music and co-founded the chamber ensemble Whistling Hens, which champions music by women composers.